DaBigMoose1101/startup/README.md

-# Your startup name here
+# Meal Share

 [My Notes](notes.md)

-A brief description of the application here.
+## Meal Share Introduction

+Meal Share is a social media platform that allows people to share meals, recipes, and other foods.
+This platform will provide a place for people to share thier food with their communities.
+People will be able to use this platform to launch thier own culinary businesses.
+This platform will have give users the ability to peruse different posts about meals, post about the foods they enjoy making, access how to videos, save and share family recipes, host live and digital events, buy or sell culinary delights, participate in or host classes, and get to know others in their communities.
+Nothing brings people together like food.
+The main income for this platofrm will be from individuals and businesses advertising products and services to nonpaying users.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 > [!NOTE]